Why Kelly O’Neill Created RA Warrior

 I also sought out other patients through any connection I could find!
 (Examples include a friend of my dental hygienist’s husband; brother-in-law’s coworker’s wife; daughter’s friend’s mom; best friend’s sister-in-law; childhood buddy of a guy from church…) I have tried to give everyone I meet what I did not have: just a friend with RA.
 In the process, I have been the one who was blessed.
 I have met precious people who have increased my own courage and faith.

-Kelly lives in Central Florida with her husband and five children.
+Kelly is the mother of five children.
+She lives in Central Florida.
 Typically, a list of hobbies and activities would be given here to define an author’s life.
 Kelly’s list has been confiscated by RA.
 (It formerly included various sports and crafts.)
 Instead she now seeks less tangible ways to define herself: She is patient, honest, and kind.

 More about Kelly: